dblana/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Biomedical Engineer and Lecturer in Health Data Science at the University of Aberdeen.
-I am a member of the [Aberdeen Centre for Health Data Science](https://www.abdn.ac.uk/achds/), where I develop and use computational tools with the aim to improve human health.
+I am a member of the [Aberdeen Centre for Health Data Science](https://www.abdn.ac.uk/achds/), where I develop and use computational tools, aiming to improve human health.